callnovo-cc/blog/_posts/2026-08-28-ai-customer-support-operating-model.md

 ---
-title: "AI Customer Support Operating Model: Automate vs Escalate"
+title: "AI Customer Support Operating Model: What to Automate, What to Escalate, and How to Govern the Handoff"
 description: "Build an AI customer support operating model that automates routine requests, escalates risk, and preserves context in every human handoff."
 slug: "ai-customer-support-operating-model"
 date: 2026-08-28